Blog

 How many positions should you hold?

 Research shows that most of the diversification benefit is reached with a reasonable number of well-chosen positions; beyond that, each additional line adds less and less.
 Too few positions expose you to high specific risk; an excessive number dilutes monitoring and brings the portfolio closer to a simple index, without its low fees.
-The issue is less the number than the low correlation between the lines.

 How to size a position?